The Front-Line Manager's Guide to Building a Personal Productivity System That Actually Works

 "I hired three new team members last quarter, but I'm working longer hours than ever."

 Most productivity advice focuses on individual contributors or executives.
-Front-line managers face a unique challenge: they must balance their individual work, team leadership responsibilities, and organizational obligations—often simultaneously.
+Front-line managers face a unique challenge: they must balance individual work, team leadership, and organizational obligations—often simultaneously.

 Capture Layer